 1 tin of chopped tomatoes

-Add the vegan mince, kidney beans and chopped tomatoes and cook for 10 mins.
+Add the vegan mince, butter beans and chopped tomatoes and cook for 10 mins.

 Taste the chilli con carne and add salt if required.